jazminn7822/haunted-house-adventure/situations/you-win.md

-## Pennywise dies and you exit the way you came
+## You have fought Pennywise and now he is dead.
+You exit the way you came.

 [Start over](../README.md)